Last update

 According to a recent university study, one in five children in Luxembourg is at risk of developing depression.
 And one child in three shows symptoms of anxiety.
 These are figures that should concern us all.
 Childhood should be synonymous with happiness, not depression and anxiety.

-In order to break the vicious circle of poverty and health issues among adults as well, we will evaluate the pilot project on universal health coverage in autumn and, if possible, make it a permanent feature of our social protection system.
+To break the vicious circle of poverty and health issues among adults as well, we will evaluate the pilot project on universal health coverage in autumn and, if possible, make it a permanent feature of our social protection system.

 A socially just and forward-looking policy – a government which today thinks about the social policy of tomorrow – must also constantly adapt to changes in society.
 That's why, over the coming months, we will be launching a series of major projects designed to adapt our policies to these evolutions.